1ak31sha/1ak31sha.github.io/source/_posts/PeriPeri.md

  - Sauce
 ---

-A spicy sauce made originally from Peri Peri peppers that goes great on so many things
+A spicy tangy sauce that goes great on so many things

 ***Servings***: Almost a Liter of sauce
 ***Prep-time***: 10 mins